 If we choose to copy our chart to a word processor program for a report, first select the chart by clicking the mouse on the bar chart.
 A box with handles will appear around the chart.
-Select Copy from the Edit menu.
-Start your word processing document, click the mouse where you want the chart to appear then choose Paste Special from the Edit menu.
-Choose either Picture option in the paste special dialog box that appears and click OK to paste the chart into your document.
+Select Copy Special from the Edit menu and choose the format that you want to use (JPG is a good choice).
+Start your word processing document, click the mouse where you want the chart to appear then choose Paste Special from the down arrow on Paste.
+Choose an option in the paste special dialog box that appears and click OK to paste the chart into your document.